Skip to Content

 These birds forage in shallow marine, brackish, and fresh waters with abundant aquatic invertebrates.
 These habitats include mangroves, bays, roadside ditches, and forested swamps.
 These spoonbills roost and nest in shrubs and trees along the edge of the water.

-Like the Scarlet Ibis, Roseate Spoonbills get their coloration from their diet.
+Like other pinkish-orange birds, Roseate Spoonbills get their coloration from their diet.
 Aquatic vertebrates, like crustaceans, contain pigments called carotenoids that turn their feathers pink.

 #11 American Flamingo